fluxcd/website/content/en/flux/security/secrets-management.md

 #### Access Management and Auditing

 Access to secrets should be restricted to the servers and applications within the environment they need to be accessed.
-The same goes to users and service accounts.
+The same goes for users and service accounts.

 When considering the different solutions, it is important to note how they hang together and what the gaps are.
 If you have a strong requirement for access and auditing controls,